buley/personal/src/content/worst.md

-# At My Worst: Mastery of Misalignment
+# At My Worst: Mastering Misalignment

-> *“He who conquers himself is the mightiest warrior.” — Confucius (adapted)*
+> *“People are package deals; you take the good with the confused.
+In most cases, strengths and weaknesses are two sides of the same coin.” — Steve Case*

 *Understanding potential pitfalls isn't about self-criticism—it's about maintaining excellence through conscious course correction.*